aspLite/aspLite/README.md

 * write your own plugins

 This ASP/VBScript framework does not include or favorize frontend CSS/JavaScript libraries.
-But just for the fun of it, I added a Bootstrap sample and an AJAX form using jQuery.
+But just for the fun of it, I added a Bootstrap sample and some AJAX examples each using jQuery.